our people

 Stan Fraser - Director

-Stan has been going to the Parents Forever support group since the first meeting eight years ago, at which time two of his four daughters had already been living through a decade of addictions and abusive relationships.
+Stan has been going to the Parents Forever support group since the first meeting twelve years ago, at which time two of his four daughters had already been living through a decade of addictions and abusive relationships.

 Stan knows that "It really hurts to stand in a back alley in skid row and watch your beautiful daughter stick a needle in her vein, knowing there is nothing you can do but grieve.
 It hurts when you visit your daughter in jail every week and you feel guilty because you're happy she is there rather than with her addicted husband."